This post includes affiliate links.

 Thought about creating your own website.
 I have a complete guide for it HERE!!!

 So you can see that you do not need much space in order to do what I do, create crochet patterns and tutorials.
 So do not feel bad if you don’t have a designated room for your hobby.
-Even though I would like a designated room, I can’t have it right now and I am alright with it as I have a very supportive husband as well as kids who understand what I do and never have issues with it.
+Even though I would like to have a designated room, I can’t have it right now and I am alright with it as I have a very supportive husband as well as kids who understand what I do and never have issues with it.

 Ever thought about becoming a a Crochet or Knitting Designer?
 Check out my Step – by – Step Guide HERE!